About the Regional Air Quality Council

 Quality Control Commission in assessing and developing air quality plans and programs.
 The work of the RAQC is coordinated with the regional and transportation planning programs of the Denver Regional Council of Governments, an organization of local elected officials, and the North Front Range Metropolitan Planning Organization, as appropriate.

-The RAQC also works closely with local governments, the General Assembly, the private sector, citizen groups and other affected parties to develop workable and sensible solutions for the Denver Metro/North Front Range area.
+The RAQC also works closely with local governments, the General Assembly, the private sector, citizen groups and other affected parties to develop workable and sensible air quality improvement solutions for the Denver Metro/North Front Range area.